New York City Lyft Accident LawyerClick For Your Free Consulation

 Were you injured in a Lyft accident in New York City, NY?
 Lyft riders, other drivers, and pedestrians may all be entitled to damages for medical expenses, lost wages, and more.

-For over 25 years, the Law Offices of Jay S. Knispel, LLC has represented accident victims in all five boroughs of NYC.
+For over 25 years, the Law Offices of Jay S. Knispel Personal Injury Lawyers has represented accident victims in all five boroughs of NYC.
 Contact our law office for a free consultation with a New York City Lyft accident lawyer ready to give you the aggressive representation you deserve.
 Call us at (212) 564-2800.

 After a serious Lyft accident, you may find yourself in a battle with a major corporation and insurance company trying to escape liability for your injuries.
 There may be multiple insurance companies involved, such as the Lyft driver’s policy and the Lyft commercial policy.